florianv/petrinet/README.md

 $typeManager = new PNTypeManager();

 // Registering the new type in the system.
-// The first param is the name of the new type, the second param the parent type, and the third type an instance of the type class.
+// The first param is the name of the new type, the second param the parent type, and the third type an instance of the IntegerGteFive class.
 $typeManager->registerCustomType('IntegerGteFive', 'integer', $myType);
 ```